bewuethr/slack-analyzer/README.md

 - If somebody joins and leaves without ever posting a public message, they don't show up in the final table
-- Employee numbers are assigned in ascending order of the timestamp of the first message; this isn't necessarily the true order, especially not for the first few employees &ndash; see `corrections.csv` below for a fix
+- Employee numbers are assigned in ascending order of the timestamp of the first message; this isn't necessarily the true order, especially not for employees who joined before the company started using Slack &ndash; see `corrections.csv` below for a fix

-## Environment

-To run `slacktenure`, these two variables have to be set in the environment:

-- `BOT_TOKEN`, set to a Slack API bot token with `users:read` scope
-- `USER_TOKEN`, set to a Slack API user token with `search:read` scope

 ## Slack API calls